ConvexityTeam/infra-sdk-typescript/README.md

 # infra-sdk-typescript

-Official TypeScript SDK for the [Convexity Infra API](https://docs.withconvexity.com) — **Wallet**, **Tokenization**, and **Blockchain Events (Indexer)**.
+The official TypeScript SDK for the [Convexity Infra API](https://docs.withconvexity.com).
+It covers three services: **Wallet**, **Tokenization**, and **Blockchain Events** (the Indexer).

+What you get:

-- Fully typed — every request and response shape is modeled, including the three different pagination envelopes the API uses.
+- Types for every request and response, including all three of the pagination envelopes the API uses.
-- Handles auth for you — exchange your API key once; the client mints, caches, and refreshes OAuth bearer tokens automatically.
+- Auth handled for you.
+Hand the client an API key and it mints, caches, and refreshes OAuth bearer tokens in the background.
-- Automatic retries with backoff for rate limits (`429`, honoring `retryAfter`) and upstream outages (`503`), plus safe retries on connection failures for idempotent requests.
+- Retries with backoff on rate limits (`429`, honoring `retryAfter`) and upstream outages (`503`).
+Connection failures get retried too, but only when a retry is safe.
-- Auto-generated `Idempotency-Key` headers on value-moving wallet operations, with the option to supply your own.
+- `Idempotency-Key` headers generated automatically on the wallet operations that move value.
+You can pass your own instead.
-- A typed error hierarchy (`RateLimitError`, `NotFoundError`, `PaymentRequiredError`, …) instead of parsing status codes yourself.
+- Real error classes (`RateLimitError`, `NotFoundError`, `PaymentRequiredError`, and so on) so you're not switching on status codes.
-- Webhook signature verification for both the Wallet outcome webhook and Indexer event deliveries.
+- Signature verification for both webhook schemes: Wallet outcome webhooks and Indexer event deliveries.
-- Zero runtime dependencies — built on native `fetch` and `node:crypto`.
-Ships dual ESM/CJS builds with full `.d.ts` types.
+- No runtime dependencies.
+It's built on native `fetch` and `node:crypto`, and ships dual ESM/CJS builds with full `.d.ts` types.

 ## Requirements

 - Node.js 18 or later.
 - A Convexity Infra API key.
-There's no self-service signup — email [infra@withconvexity.com](mailto:infra@withconvexity.com) with your business details to get a test key (`sk_test_...`) and a live key (`sk_live_...`).
+There's no self-service signup yet, so email [infra@withconvexity.com](mailto:infra@withconvexity.com) with your business details and you'll get back a test key (`sk_test_...`) and a live key (`sk_live_...`).

 ## Install